raganwald-deprecated/homoiconic/2011/11/sans-titre.md

 One thing that expressive languages like Ruby, Smalltalk, and Lisp teach us is that many 'design patterns' are actually language smells.
 The 'fluent interface' design patterns is just that: A sign that a language is missing a  cascading message feature.

-This feature can easily be added to Coffeescript, without a new operator, by simply making whitespace *more significant*.
+This feature can easily be added to CoffeeScript, without a new operator, by simply making whitespace *more significant*.

 ---

 ([Discuss][d] on Hacker News.
-A relevant Coffeescript feature request: [Improve chaining syntax][1495].
+A relevant CoffeeScript feature request: [Improve chaining syntax][1495].
 And back in March of 2010, I wrote "[Significant Whitespace][sw]")

 [d]: http://news.ycombinator.com/item?id=3296202
 [1495]: https://github.com/jashkenas/coffee-script/issues/1495